 The Lincoln director received a standing ovation at the opening ceremony and was serenaded with a performance of Miss Celie's Blues from his 1985 film, The Color Purple.

-This year's jury is an intimidating, starry bunch, including Nicole Kidman, Ang Lee, Christoph Waltz and India's very own Vidya Balan.
+This year's jury is an intimidating, starry bunch, including Nicole Kidman, Ang Lee and Christoph Waltz.

 "Everyone sits in judgment of us," Spielberg said.
 "So it's our turn."